 At Inland Pacific Kitchen, each menu is designed to tell a story.
 The dishes are served as “small plates” and they are meant to be shared.
 Each one is about 8-10 bites each.
-We spent about 3 hours eating our dinner and we were so comfortable the whole time.
+We spent about 3 hours eating our dinner and it was so pleasant and enjoyable.
 This is one of the lovely benefits to Inland Pacific Kitchen.
-They have the best chairs around.
-There will be no hurry turning tables and you will never feel like you are being rushed out of your seat.
-Chef Jeremy is passionate about sharing time with loved ones over food and creating memories around the dinner table.
+They put a lot of thought when purchasing their chairs to make sure they were extra comfortable.
+Chef Jeremy is passionate about sharing time with loved ones over food and creating memories around the dinner table so you are invited to stay as long as you want.

 The Inception Menu is split up into four categories: Plants, Water, Land/Air, and Sweets.
 Obviously we tried multiple options from each category.
 Full bellies, happy hearts, no shame.